SimoneCallegarin/TIS_Project/README.md

  ## Use Aequitas toolkit to measure fairness in healthcare-related datasets.

+ [Report](https://github.com/SimoneCallegarin/TIS_project/blob/main/Report.pdf) of the project about all the tools involved.

  ### [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/SimoneCallegarin/TIS_project/blob/main/TIS%20aequitas.ipynb) the Python notebook of the project